transloadit/uppy/website/src/docs/robodog-dashboard.md

 category: "File Processing"
 ---

 Add the [Dashboard UI][dashboard] to your page, all wired up and ready to go!
 This is a wrapper around the [Transloadit][transloadit] and [Dashboard][dashboard] plugins.
 Unlike the [File Picker][file picker] API, this Dashboard is embedded directly into the page.
-Users can upload multiple files after another.
+Users can upload many files after another.

 ```html
 <div id="dashboard"></div>